sme93/ideabox-boilerplate/README.md

 ## Walkthrough
 1. To add a new idea, enter the appropriate text into the "Title" and "Body" fields and select "Save"
 2. Once an idea is added, it can be favorited by selecting the "Favorite" icon at the top left of the idea.
-Onced favorited, the icon will appear filled in.
+Once favorited, the icon will appear filled in.
 3. To display only favorited ideas, select the "Show Starred Ideas" button.
 Once selected, the button will then display "Show All Ideas".
-Select it again to display all ideas once again.
+To see all ideas again, select the button again.
 4. If deemed necessary, an idea can be deleted by selecting the "Delete" icon at the top right of the idea.
-This removes the idea from both the page and from local storage.
+This removes the idea from both the page and local storage.
 5. The search bar can be used to filter what ideas display by the text in their Title or Body.

 ## Authors